Research Interests

 Improving the Generalization, Consistency, and Robustness of Large Pretrained Language Models.

-Key words: deep learning, generalization, consistency, robustness, LLMs
+Key words: generalization, consistency, robustness, LLMs

 Previous Research Projects